 Jay Sean: My journey began early, around age 11, when I became obsessed with hip-hop.
 I remember watching Yo!
 MTV Raps from a young age.
 And that put me into writing, because I just wanted to write raps.
 I used to go and find instrumentals when I was around 13, and I would write my own rhymes and record my own mixtapes.
 Me and my crew were making mixtapes, writing original lyrics over other people’s beats, and that’s what really got me into writing.

-Here’s the audio for Jay Sean’s single, “With You” feat.
+Here’s the video of Jay Sean’s single, “With You” feat.
 Gucci Mane

 & Asian Doll.